Current mortgage rates are¬†cheap these days.

 The recent drop in rates has contributed to a rise in U.S. home sales and has sparked a home refinance boomlet, led by homeowners jumping on new, lower interest rates.

 Even better --¬†it's getting easier to get approved for a mortgage as lenders loosening loan guidelines and reduce minimum required credit scores.

 There are even new low-downpayment loans being introduced, including Fannie Mae's 3% down HomeReady program.

-For some mortgage applicants, though, it's not the mortgage approval that's the hard part -- it's keeping the mortgage approval.
+For many applicants, though, it's not the getting a mortgage approval¬†that's the hard part about buying a home -- it's keeping the mortgage approval.

 Closing times can also be delayed for buyers of short sales and foreclosures.
-Loans for distressed sales and REO sometimes take 6 months or longer¬†to get to settlement.
+Loans for distressed sales and REO can¬†take 6 months or longer¬†to get to settlement.

 Thing is, during that "extra time" it takes to close -- whether it's 3 weeks, 3 months or longer -- your life is subject to unexpected change.
 When your life changes, your loan can change, too.

 For example, if¬†lose your job, become ill, or have your home damaged by storms, your lender can rightfully revoke your mortgage approval -- even if your loan was previously cleared-to-close.